davidorme/silwood_masters/deployment_notes.md

 ```

 * Restart the webserver as above and you should now have a secure HTTPS connection to the application.
 The [certbot website](https://certbot.eff.org/) has some neat tools to check whether it is working correctly.

+## Box integration

+The application uses Box to store student reports securely.
+This requires creating a Box App that provides access to the files.
+There are several types but JWT allows for token based access that does not require that users have a Box account of their own.
+So to enable this, a user with a Box account needs to set up a Box App using JWT.
+The app should have permission to read and download files but doesn't need any larger scope.
+It does need to have the advanced settings to "Generate User Access Tokens".
+You should also generate a new RSA key, which will automatically download a config file to allow remote access

+Creating this app will generate a config file for accessing the Box app remotely. , which will need to be included in the web application `private` folder and also linked in the web application `appconfig.ini`